kadevgraaf/ArchiMind/README.md

 ## Requirements ##

-PHP
-MySQL or Virtuoso database
+PHP and MySQL or Virtuoso database

 ## License ##